 Blanda completed 32 of 58 passes in the 1971 NFL season, the year in which he turned 44.
-For comparison, Tom Brady completed 41 passes in a single game in 2021.
-He led the NFL in several passing categories, including completions (485), yardage (5,316), and touchdowns (43).
+For comparison, Tom Brady completed 41 passes in a single game in 2021 when he was 44.
+Brady led the NFL in several passing categories, including completions (485), yardage (5,316), and touchdowns (43).

-The game is different now, of course.
-Everything from the amount of passing to field conditions have changed since George Blanda lined up at quarterback.
+The game was different when Brady played, of course.
+Everything from the number of passing attempts to field conditions have changed since George Blanda lined up at quarterback.
 Blanda played both quarterback and kicked field goals for much of his career.
 In 1961, he led the AFL in passing yards, touchdown passes, yards per attempt AND field goal percentage AND extra points.
 He even kicked a 55-yard field goal, just one yard shy of what was then the pro record set by Bert Rechichar of the Baltimore Colts in 1953.

 The game has even changed dramatically in Brady’s time.
 Consider the fact that he led the NFL in passing TDs in 2002, with 28.
 He threw 43 to lead the league in 2021.
 Had he thrown 28 TDs in 2021, he would have placed tenth in touchdown throws.

 Listen to our Pro and College Football History Podcast!